Useful Links

 • International Union for Health Promotion and Education.
 Promoting Health in Schools.
 From Evidence to Action.

-• Joint Consortium for School Health – Examples: Healthy Schools Planner that is a free tool that schools can use to assess the current health environment and build a plan to make improvements; Comprehensive School Health Framework download; Fact Sheets.
+• Joint Consortium for School Health – Examples: Healthy Schools Planner, a free tool that schools can use to assess the current health environment and build a plan to make improvements; Comprehensive School Health Framework download; fact sheets.

 • Centre for Addictions Research of BC – e.g. Four Keys to a Healthy Community; iMinds Education Resource.